Dwise8901/alx-backend-user-data/0x02-Session_authentication/README.md

 Create a class SessionAuth that inherits from Auth.
 For the moment this class will be empty.
 It’s the first step for creating a new authentication mechanism:

-validate if everything inherits correctly without any overloading validate the “switch” by using environment variables Update api/v1/app.py for using SessionAuth instance for the variable auth depending of the value of the environment variable AUTH_TYPE, If AUTH_TYPE is equal to session_auth:
+validate if everything inherits correctly without any overloading validate the "switch" by using environment variables Update api/v1/app.py for using SessionAuth instance for the variable auth depending of the value of the environment variable AUTH_TYPE, If AUTH_TYPE is equal to session_auth:

-import SessionAuth from api.v1.auth.session_auth create an instance of SessionAuth and assign it to the variable auth Otherwise, keep the previous mechanism.
+import SessionAuth from api.v1.auth.session_auth create an instance of SessionAuth and assign it to the variable auth

 2. Create a session
 Update SessionAuth class: